ani71ket/Movify/README.md

 </h1>

 <p><font size="3">
   This is a movie streaming website built using <strong><em>React.JS</em></strong> as a Front-end & <strong><em>Firebase</em></strong> as Back-end.
-It's not a replica, and it     doesn't have all the features of a proper website. it's a similar version of Netflix with my own design touch, showing my abilities in React.JS to build something advanced       like Netflix.
+It's not a replica, and it     doesn't have all the features of a proper website. it's a similar version of movify with my own design touch, showing my abilities in React.JS to build something advanced       like movify.
 It contains the home page, sign-in page, sign-up page, browse page, and movie player.

 </p>